-Time + Tide have elevated cleanliness standards and behaviours to meet the new health and safety challenges presented by the current pandemic environment, as directed by the World Health Organisation (WHO).
+Time + Tide have elevated cleanliness standards and behaviours to meet the new health and safety by the World Health Organisation (WHO).
 This has been implemented across all areas of our operation.
 The aim is to minimise risk and enhance safety for our guests and employees.

-Our employees are fully aware of Covid-19 symptoms and have been trained and equipped to ensure our properties and activities are always a ‘safe zone’, including:
+Our employees are fully vaccinated in our respective regions, and most have received booster jabs too.
+Employees are aware of Covid-19 symptoms and have been trained and equipped to ensure our properties and activities are always a ‘safe zone’, including those listed below:

 Explore these remote destinations with us

 or contact your current Time + Tide travel designer

 Zambia is Africa's best kept secret, with its vast landscapes, diverse wildlife and welcoming culture.
 Trace the steps of early conservationists while experiencing walking safaris in the South Luangwa.
 Come face to face with giants as you glide quietly in a canoe along the reeds in the Lower Zambezi.
 Feel the rumble of a distant thunderstorm on Liuwa Plain’s horizon as you marvel at the sight of gathering wildebeest amongst a flush of colourful wildflowers.